OFFICIAL

 BODY:

 Longer than high.
-Skin not too thin, neither too tight nor too
+Skin not too thin, neither too tight nor too loose.

 Back: Level